alexrdeacon/Data-Analyst-Portfolio/NFL Career Length Analysis/NFL_Draft_Career_Length_Analysis.md

 Of the top 10 colleges by players drafted, Miami (FL) again is the best college to attend to get the longest career on average no matter what round you are taken in.

+## College Drafted From Conclusion
-**Conclusion:** With their 1st round pick, NFL teams should focus their scouting efforts to Miami (FL) followed cloesly by Texas, Ohio St. and Tennessee.
+With their 1st round pick, NFL teams should focus their scouting efforts to Miami (FL) followed cloesly by Texas, Ohio St. and Tennessee.
 Regardless of round, NFL teams should focus their scouting effors to Miami (FL), USC, Penn St., Notre Dame and Florida if they wish to get the longest possible career out of the player they draft.

 ## 4. Position Played

 We have round and college data, but we have no data on the numerous positions in the NFL.
 On average, which drafted position has the longest career?

-### QUERY:
+### Query 6:

 ``` sql
 SELECT